 This led to the charity being chosen for the 1996 Blue Peter Bring and Buy Appeal, which became one of the most successful appeals in the show’s history, raising £2.8m for the charity and Stuart first visiting a Lepra project in Brazil.

-In 1999 he opened the Blue Peter Health & Research Centre (BPHRC) in Hyderabad, which has remains become one of the leading centres for research and treatment of leprosy in the world.
+In 1999 he opened the Blue Peter Health & Research Centre (BPHRC) in Hyderabad, which has remained become one of the leading centres for research and treatment of leprosy in the world.

 In September 2018, Stuart returned to the centre and as a result of his trip, became a Lepra Ambassador, helping to launch our successful £1 from you appeal and making media appearances to raise awareness.